Lord Mayor of London: Titles and honours

-Of the 69 cities in the United Kingdom, the City of London is among the 30 with lord mayors (or, in Scotland, lords provost).
-The Lord Mayor is entitled to the prefix The Right Honourable; the same privilege extends only to the lord mayors of York, Cardiff, Bristol and Belfast, and to the lords provost of Edinburgh and Glasgow.
+Of the 69 cities in the United Kingdom, the City of London is among the 30 with lord mayors, or, in Scotland, lords provost.
+The lord mayor is entitled to the prefix The Right Honourable.
+The same privilege extends only to the lord mayors of York, Cardiff, Bristol and Belfast, and to the lords provost of Edinburgh and Glasgow.
 The style is used when referring to the office, not to the holder: thus, "The Rt Hon Lord Mayor of London" would be correct, while "The Rt Hon Alastair King" would be incorrect.
 The prefix applies personally only to privy counsellors and peers.

-Women who have previously held the office have been known as a Lord Mayor but Alderwoman Dame Susan Langley DBE taking office in November 2025 announced her intention to adopt the style of Lady Mayor following the established precedent of having Lady Justices and indeed currently a Lady Chief Justice.
-The wife of a male Lord Mayor is styled as Lady Mayoress, but no equivalent title exists for the husband of a female Lord Mayor or Lady Mayor.
-A female Lord Mayor or an unmarried male Lord Mayor may appoint a female consort, usually a fellow member of the Corporation, to the role of Lady Mayoress.
-In speech, a Lord Mayor is referred to as "My Lord Mayor", and a Lady Mayoress as "My Lady Mayoress".
+Women who have previously held the office have been known as a lord mayor.
+Alderwoman Dame Susan Langley, who took office in November 2025, announced her intention to adopt the style of Lady Mayor following the established precedent of having Lady Justices and currently a Lady Chief Justice.
+The wife of a male lord mayor is styled as Lady Mayoress, but no equivalent title exists for the husband of a female lord mayor or lady mayor.
+A female lord mayor or an unmarried male lord mayor, may appoint a female consort, usually a fellow member of the Corporation, to the role of lady mayoress.
+In speech, a lord mayor is referred to as "My Lord Mayor", and a lady mayoress as "My Lady Mayoress".

-It was once customary for Lord Mayors to be appointed knights upon taking office and baronets upon retirement, unless they already held such a title.
+It was once customary for lord mayors to be appointed knights upon taking office and baronets upon retirement, unless they already held such a title.
 This custom was generally followed from the 16th to the 19th centuries; creations became more regular from 1889 onward.
-From 1964 onward, the regular creation of hereditary titles such as baronetcies was phased out, so subsequent Lord Mayors were offered knighthoods (and, until 1993, most often as Knight Grand Cross of the Order of the British Empire (GBE)).
-Since 1993, Lord Mayors have not automatically received a national honour upon appointment, but have been made knights bachelor upon retirement.
+From 1964 onward, the regular creation of hereditary titles such as baronetcies was phased out, so subsequent lord mayors were offered knighthoods, and until 1993, most often as Knight Grand Cross of the Order of the British Empire (GBE)).

+Since 1993, lord mayors have not automatically received a national honour upon appointment, but have been made knights bachelor upon retirement.
 Gordon Brown's Government broke with that tradition by making Ian Luder a CBE after his term of office in 2009, and the following year Nick Anstee declined offers of an honour.

-Furthermore, foreign heads of state visiting the City of London on a UK state visit, diplomatically bestow upon the Lord Mayor one of their suitable national honours.
+Foreign heads of state visiting the City of London on a UK state visit, diplomatically bestow upon the lord mayor one of their suitable national honours.
 For example, in 2001 King Abdullah II of Jordan created Sir David Howard a Grand Cordon (First Class) of the Order of Independence.
-Recently Lord Mayors at the beginning of their term have been appointed knights or dames of St John by the late Queen Elizabeth II, Sovereign Head of the Order of St John until her death in 2022.
+Recently, lord mayors at the beginning of their term have been appointed knights or dames of St John by the late Queen Elizabeth II, Sovereign Head of the Order of St John until her death in 2022.